mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 I told you before, whatever you do, consciously or unconsciously, everyone wants to be secure in each action.
 No one [wants to do anything] without security, in each action, in each speech, in each thinking.

 How can you get this?
 If you try to get security or confidence, very secure imperturbable thinking or action, you never get it.
 So day by day, you have to *do it* like this.
 Gassho, you should do gassho.
 Anyway, this is your gassho but that is universal gassho, [that] means you do your gassho with your wholeheartedness.
 At that time this gassho becomes imperturbable, stable.
-Right now, there.
+Right now, [here].
 There is no space, there is nothing to impart your feeling or criticism into it, because life is really dynamic.
-Life is moving, just like a flashing light.
-Just like a rushing torrent.
-Just like walking the edge of the sword.
+Life is moving, just like a flashing light, just like a rushing torrent, just like walking the edge of the sword.

-So all you have to do is, every day, you have to manifest it, you have to practice like this.
+So all you have to do is, every day, you have to manifest [it], you have to practice like this.
 And then, you can really see, sometimes.

 That is called *seven pounds*.
 That weight is a seven pound shirt.
 It’s very heavy.
 Katagiri is small, but it’s very heavy: Katagiri is here, that is universal Katagiri.
 And that is called spiritual security, or faith.
 In life, in death, in whatever.
-Under certain circumstances, separately, Katagiri is there; that Katagiri is very shaky.
+Under certain circumstances, separately, Katagiri is there: that Katagiri is very shaky.
 But on the other hand, universal Katagiri is very heavy, just like a mountain.

 How can we know?
 It is just doing.
 Every moment you act like this, take care of *you* like this.